Trel725/tf701/README.md

 - "xorg-conf-display-size-tf701t.tar.gz" (in ~/components) Make xorg aware of display size for correct dpi.
 - "brightness-fix-tf701t.tar.gz" (in ~/components) This fixes the display brightness issues for lightdm and upon suspend/resume, includes saving and restoring display brightness values.
 - "touch-wrapper-3.tar.gz" (in ~/components) This links Android libraries needed for the touch screen to work.
-- "nvpmxfce.tar.gz" (in ~/components) This fixes display corruption upon resume, as for the tf300t, see: http://forum.xda-developers.com/showpost.php?p=58148975&postcount=615
+- "nvpmxfce-2.tar.gz" (in ~/components) This fixes display corruption upon resume, as for the tf300t, see: http://forum.xda-developers.com/showpost.php?p=58148975&postcount=615
 - "tf300t-dock-trusty.tar.gz" (in ~/components) Provides improved keyboard mapping scheme, as for the tf300t, see: http://forum.xda-developers.com/showpost.php?p=60032762&postcount=137